Verticalization: High-Rise Buildings

-High-rises provided their inhabitants with more amenities due to the seemingly limitless space they leveraged.
-The additional amenities available, such as gyms, pools, outdoor lounge spaces, parking, retail spaces, and more, in this newly obtained vertical space jumped to the top of many renters’ and prospective home buyers’ wish lists.
+High-rises can provide more amenities, such as gyms, pools, outdoor lounge spaces, parking, retail spaces, and more.
 As of 2020, a renter preferences survey performed by the National Multifamily Housing Council and Kingsley Associates consulting firm showed that 44% of residents consider amenities an important factor when choosing where to live.
-Some of building features that are not outright considered amenities but do increase a high-rise's marketability are increased security, improved air quality, improved accessibility, and a more desirable location.
+Other building features such as increased security, improved air quality, improved accessibility, and a more desirable location, although not considered amenities, do increase a high-rise's marketability.

-As the list of benefits to high-rise living increases, the price of each unit begins to reflect that which attracts a more affluent social class.
-Throughout the available content, there is a gray area between what people consider high-rise buildings and luxury high-rise buildings implying that a large amount of high-rise buildings are intentionally constructed as luxury housing.
+As the list of benefits to high-rise living increases, the price of each unit begins to attract a more affluent social class.
+There is a gray area between what people consider high-rise buildings and luxury high-rise buildings, implying that a large number of high-rise buildings are intentionally constructed as luxury housing.

-Between the 1930s and 1970s, modernists believed that physically raising lower social classes into higher buildings would improve their morale, social norms, and monetary status; they also thought it would also protect urban residents from gas attacks and bombings.
+Between the 1930s and 1970s, modernists believed that physically raising lower social classes into higher buildings would improve their morale, social norms, and monetary status; they also thought it would protect urban residents from gas attacks and bombings.
 Though the latter statement is not a main motivation for high-rise construction anymore, the social class effects are still prevalent today.

 Causes

 Elite class

 Real estate acts as a common investment opportunity for the elite class.
 As more luxury high-rise buildings are developed in densely populated and heavily sought after areas, more members of the elite class are interested in buying.
 The distribution of housing started to skew as developers built for the rich rather than the general public.

-The high-rise buildings transitioned from a solution to affordable housing to luxury condominiums.
+High-rise buildings transitioned from a solution to affordable housing to luxury condominiums.
 Because some cities relied on the capital investments of these high-rises, the goal of providing more affordable housing was overlooked.

 Along with this intensification of neighborhoods followed increasing social class gaps.
-As years passed, the elite class continued to gravitate toward high-rise buildings which provided a physical height above surrounding low-rise properties coincidentally representative of the gap in social class; the exclusivity of these units perpetuated a more private, prestigious, and powerful lifestyle.
+As years passed, the elite class continued to gravitate toward high-rise buildings, which provided height above surrounding low-rise properties coincidentally representative of the gap in social class; the exclusivity of these units perpetuated a more private, prestigious, and powerful lifestyle.

-One research paper examines the theoretical relationship between power and height through the lens of vertical urbanization; they dive into how vertical height was inversely proportional to wealth in the late 18th to early 19th centuries.
+One research paper examines the theoretical relationship between power and height through the lens of vertical urbanization, showing how vertical height was inversely proportional to wealth in the late 18th to early 19th centuries.

-The features unique to a luxury high-rise building, like exclusive panoramic views, became synonymous with wealthy inhabitants and cycled through until they were rarely attainable to middle and lower social classes.
+The features unique to a luxury high-rise building, such as exclusive panoramic views, became increasingly synonymous with wealthy inhabitants until they were rarely attainable to middle and lower social classes.
 While this proves true for many American cities, an exception to the rule is how the Housing and Development Board (HDB) in Indonesia has employed high-rise buildings to provide affordable housing and sustainable solutions.